 The networked nature of digital technologies relates to a range of new types of skill and competency that technology users have been required to develop over the past decade.
-For example, online information skills now centre on the ability to identify, retrieve and make sense of information from non-linear and non-hierarchical sources, what is sometimes referred to as 'transmedia navigation (Jenkins et al., 2009).
+For example, online information skills now centre on the ability to identify, retrieve and make sense of information from non-linear and non-hierarchical sources, what is sometimes referred to as 'transmedia navigation (Jenkins et

+What distinguishes recent digital technologies is their capacity to support forms of 'mass socialization'. al., 2009).
 Similarly, online communication skills require awareness of the ongoing (re)circulations of content beyond original intended uses, and sophisticated understandings of (often unknown) audiences.
 Individuals are expected to develop, maintain and 'curate' a range of 'personal networks' that connect resources to contacts.